BETTER AIR, BETTER HEALTH

 BECOME AN AIR QUALITY AMBASSADOR

-Serving the Fayetteville metropolitan area for over a decade, the Air Quality Ambassadors previously known as Air Quality Stakeholders, strive to improve and maintain good air quality in the Sandhills.
-The Air Quality Ambassadors are comprised of civic leaders, business leaders and concerned citizens with a common mission: to enhance the quality of life in the Sandhills through protecting air quality.
+Serving the Fayetteville metropolitan area for over a decade, the Air Quality Ambassadors, previously known as Air Quality Stakeholders, strive to improve and maintain good air quality in the Sandhills.
+The Air Quality Ambassadors comprise civic leaders, business leaders, and concerned citizens with a joint mission: to enhance the quality of life in the Sandhills by protecting air quality.

-Contact Air Quality Program Manager Denise Bruce at Denise@sustainablesandhills.org.
+Contact Air Quality Program Manager Trinity Vetere at trinity@sustainablesandhills.org.

 CARBON BANK